avivace/ror2-server/README.md

 ##### Can I run this on a VPS?

-Yes.
-You need 3GB of free space and at least 2 GB of RAM.
+Yes, any Linux box works.
+For decent performance, you need 3GB of free space and at least 2 GB of RAM.

 ## Develop